sangchoi93/object-detection-backend/README.md

 python3 -m pytest
 ```

+## Images Endpoints
+POST /images - Upload image to annotate with labels.
+Either file or url must be provided
+Parameters:
+image(form-data): Image file to upload
+filename(form-data): Name of the file to upload
+enable_detection(form-data): Flag to enable label annotation
+label(form-data): Optional label for the image
+url(form-data): URL of the image to upload

+GET /images - Retrieve all images from the database
+Parameters:
+objects(parameter): labels to search for

+GET /images/{image-id} - Retrieve image with the image-id
+Parameters:
+image-id(path): image-id of an image to retrieve

+POST /images/reset - Resets images database

 ## TODO:
 1. API Swagger for proper rest documentations
 2. Missing created datetime for each object